 Soil: Monkshood plants prefer a soil pH that is neutral to slightly acidic, but will tolerate other soils as long as they are rich, moist, and well draining.

 Starting from Seed: You can start monkshood from seed, but it can be finicky about germination and may take a year or more to sprout.
 Start extra seeds and don’t expect them all to germinate.

 Sow the seed from fall to early spring.
 They need to go through a chilling period, to break dormancy.
 The plants don’t really like to be transplanted, so direct sow if possible.
 They can be ephemeral their first year, so don’t panic if they disappear.

 Planting: Monkshood likes a fairly rich soil.
-Add plenty of organic matter before planting, to add nutrients and to help keep the soil the elusive moist, but well draining.
+Add plenty of organic matter before planting to add nutrients and to help keep the soil moist, but draining well.

 Caring for Monkshood

 Water: Once established, monkshood is able to withstand short periods of drought, but for robust plants, provide a moist soil or water regularly.